Easy and Natural Home Remedies for Kennel Cough

 1. Raw Honey

-Raw honey has so many health benefits for us as humans and for our dogs.
+Raw honey offers numerous health benefits for both humans and dogs.
 I started giving this to our dogs as a treat after learning the antibacterial properties raw honey has for them.
 I use it to help with Ginger’s allergies, but the benefits list is much longer.

 2. Coconut Oil